Tourism in Greece: LGBT tourism

 Greece also is one of Europe's most popular LGBT tourist destinations, particularly its largest cities Athens and Thessaloniki and some of its islands such as Lesbos, Santorini, Skiathos and Mykonos.
 The latter is a well-known Gay-friendly destination with many establishments catering for the LGBT community.
 Skiathos and Mykonos are ranked among the most LGBT-friendly destinations in Europe and the world.

 Religious tourism

 Greece is promoting religious tourism and pilgrimages to regions with a significant historical religious presence, such as the Christian monasteries in Meteora and Mount Athos, in cooperation with other countries.

 Medical tourism

-Greece's temperate climate, highly-trained medical staff, and cutting-edge medical innovations also are contributing to the country's medical travel industry.
+Greece's temperate climate, medical staff, and medical innovations also are contributing to the country's medical travel industry.

 Ecotourism

 Greece has become in recent years a destination for ecotourism (especially hiking, canoeing, caving and climbing).
 The main destinations for skiing in Greece are Arachova, Kalavryta, Karpenisi and Metsovo.

-The Greek government is trying to bring more and more ecotourism to help and save the environment.
-So tourists and locals alike can have a clean environment.
+The Greek government is trying to bring more and more ecotourism to help benefit the environment.